MarieSlz/mnist-exploration/doc/answers.md

 **Choice of the Convolutional Neural Network**

 I am using the LeNet network.
 It offers at the same time a relatively good accuracy and a fast training time.
-The goal of this project is too focus on the impact of noise rather than to select the best hyperparameters, hence I am using parameters found in the [literature](http://www.pyimagesearch.com/2016/08/01/lenet-convolutional-neural-network-in-python/).
+The goal of this project is to focus on the impact of noise rather than to select the best hyperparameters, hence I am using parameters found in the [literature](http://www.pyimagesearch.com/2016/08/01/lenet-convolutional-neural-network-in-python/).

 **What is the test error rate?**